 And all this disclosed financial information means you can ask your Case Manager … “How can I get better value?
 How can I get more hours of care to maximise my Mum’s / Dad’s chance of staying at home for life?”

-Consumers with high care needs, i.e. receiving level 3 and 4 Home Care Packages who don’t want to go into a nursing home have the greatest need to reduce fees to a fair level and at the same time increase the quality of their in home care as this will improve your chances of staying at home for life.
-And when an elder reaches that tipping point of needing 24 hour care, around the clock they will want the option of Live in Care because it’s less than half the price of 24 hour care.
+Consumers with high care needs, i.e. receiving Level 3 and Level 4 Home Care Packages who don’t want to go into a nursing home have the greatest need to reduce fees to a fair level and at the same time increase the quality of their in home Caregivers or Live in Carers as this will improve your chances of staying at home for life.

 6) The right to choose what level of management the consumer (or their representative, Enduring Guardian or family) would like.

 TIP: If you are one of the many consumers, who wasn’t asked how involved you wanted to be in the management of your Home Care Package then re-contact your Approved Provider and ask to discuss this.
 Here is a PDF from the Government Guidelines stating you must be asked how involved you want to be.
 We have negotiated reductions and refunds of Case Management Fees where Approved Providers failed to ask this question, because it is a breach of the guidelines.

 7) The right for care to focus on your goals.